michealguy/roblox-assetfinder/README.md

 ```

 ## Running
-To run this program simply do this:
+To run just do this:
 ```
 > node scrape
 ```